-You can use the Custom Tools application to add existing commands and applications available on your AIX system to the Web-based System Manager environment, which can then be executed directly from directly from the Console Window.
+You can use the Custom Tools application to add existing commands and applications available on your AIX system to the Web-based System Manager environment, which can then be executed directly from the Console Window.

-If you would like more integration that the Custom Tools application provides, you can extend the power of Web-based System Manager by writing custom applications.
+If you would like more integration than the Custom Tools application provides, you can extend the power of Web-based System Manager by writing custom applications.
 Writing custom applications requires knowledge of the Java programming language.
 If this is of interest to your organization, contact your sales representative.

 Chapter 2.
-Installation and System Requirements
+Installing Web-based System Manager